rust-lang/rust/text/0000-kinds-of-allocators.md

-However, since I also suspect that some programs would benefit from contextual information about *which* allocator is reporting memory exhaustion, I have made `oom` a method of the `Allocator` trait, so that allocator clients can just call that on error (assuming they want to trust the failure behavior of the allocator).
+However, since I also suspect that some programs would benefit from contextual information about *which* allocator is reporting memory exhaustion, I have made `oom` a method of the `Allocator` trait, so that allocator clients have the option of calling that on error.

 ### Why is `usable_size` ever needed?
 Why not call `kind.size()` directly, as is done in the default implementation?